-If we do not continue to maintain and improve our platform or develop successful new solutions and enhancements, our business will suffer.
+If we do not continue to maintain and improve our platform or develop successful new solutions and enhancements or improve existing ones, our business will suffer.

 Our ability to attract and retain ticket buyers, sellers, and distribution partners depends in large part on our ability to provide a user-friendly and effective platform, develop and improve our platform and introduce compelling new solutions and enhancements.
 Our industry is characterized by rapidly changing technology, service and product introductions and changing demands of ticket buyers, sellers, and distribution partners.
 We spend substantial time and resources understanding such parties' needs and responding to them.
 Building new solutions is costly and complex, and the timetable for commercial release is difficult to predict and may vary from our historical experience.
 In addition, after development, ticket buyers, sellers, and distribution partners may not be satisfied with our enhancements or perceive that the enhancements do not adequately meet their needs.
-The success of a new solution or enhancement to our platform can depend on several factors, including timely completion and delivery, competitive pricing, adequate quality testing, integration with our platform, user awareness and overall market acceptance and adoption.
+The success of a new solution or enhancement to our platform, user awareness and overall market acceptance and adoption.
 If we do not continue to maintain and improve our platform or develop successful new solutions and enhancements or improve existing ones, our business, results of operations and financial condition could be harmed.